hcarrillo001/BrowserAgent/README.md

 **⚡ Parallel Execution** — Spin up multiple isolated Docker containers simultaneously, one per test case.
 10 tests = 10 browsers running at the same time.

+**⚡ Why not MCP?** BrowserAgent uses `playwright-cli` directly instead of the Playwright MCP server — making it significantly faster, more token-efficient, and cheaper to run.
+MCP loads large tool schemas into context on every turn.
+BrowserAgent doesn't.

 **🐳 Fully Containerized** — Every test runs in its own isolated Docker container with its own Chrome browser, filesystem, and network.
 No shared sessions, no interference.

 **📊 Pytest Reporting** — Automatic HTML reports and JSON summaries generated after every run via pytest integration.
 Every test case gets its own result file.